nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-- `editpolicy 1 pi/1 pn/Fire Insurance` edits the 1st client's 1st policy's name to `Fire Insurance`
+* `editpolicy 1 pi/1 pn/Fire Insurance` edits the 1st client's 1st policy's name to `Fire Insurance`.
-- `editpolicy 1 pi/2 pn/Car Insurance pd/28.05.2023 pp/300 pf/yearly` edits the 1st client's 2nd
+* `editpolicy 1 pi/2 pn/Car Insurance pd/28.05.2023 pp/300 pf/yearly` edits the 1st client's 2nd policy information.
-policy information`

 * `list` followed by `delete 2` deletes the 2nd client in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.